-Q1 Q2 Q3 Q4 Α Annual 2017 Cost of sales \$ 10,221 \$ 9,725 \$ 10,771 \$ 11,588 \$ 42,305 2017 Cost of sales as a % of professional revenue 75.0% 71.2% 74.6% 73.5% 73.6% 2016 Cost of sales \$ 10,868 \$ 11,693 \$ 10,596 \$ 11,447 \$ 44,604 2016 Cost of sales as a % of professional revenue 77.9% 77.6% 76.9% 72.9% 76.3% payroll taxes.
+Q1 Q2 Q3 Q4 - Annual ĺ 2018 Cost of sales \$ 11,073 \$ 11,244 \$ 13,099 \$ 13,552 \$ 48,968 Cost of sales as a % of professional revenue 74.0% 75.7% 73.0% 72.3% 73.6% 2017 Cost of sales \$ 10,221 \$ 9,725 \$ 10,771 \$ 11,588 \$ 42,305 Cost of sales as a % of professional revenue 75.0% 71.2% 74.6% 73.5% 73.6%

+Cost of sales pertains to professional revenue (including professional fees and investment income) and comprises partner compensation, related search delivery personnel compensation and the direct costs of providing our search services.
+Compensation costs include fixed salaries, variable incentive compensation and related employee benefits and payroll taxes.
 In aggregate and over time, these costs are largely variable to professional revenue, with fluctuations arising from changes in incentive compensation based on Average Professional Fee per Partner and the leverage impact of certain fixed support costs during periods of growth or decline.
 Variable incentive compensation for our Partners is based on a percentage of the amount of collected professional revenue attributed to each respective Partner; the higher the collected professional revenue in a fiscal year, the higher the percentage the Partner is eligible to earn.
 Significant fluctuations can be seen by geography from quarter to quarter based on the relatively small number of partners in each region and how those individuals' estimated compensation changes based on annualizing their quarterly results in recording compensation accruals.
-Costs associated with license fee revenue such as legal and professional fees are included in general and administrative expenses.
+Costs associated with licence fee revenue such as legal and professional fees are included in general and administrative expenses.